ssuruchi/ssuruchi/README.md

 ### Hello there 👋
 - I am Suruchi Sharma
-- 🌱 I’m currently a learner.
+- 🌱 I have passion for building meaningful solutions.
 - 👩‍💻 I am into Web Development, Data Science, Data Analytics and hahve explored Cloud and Networks
 - Know more about me - https://suruchi-portfolio.vercel.app/